 Since the primary reason for the spread of Shigellosis is poor hygiene, the best way to prevent infection is to wash your hands after using the restroom, before handling food, and frequently throughout the day.
 If you have children at home, it’s critical to encourage them to wash their hands as well, especially if they stay in a daycare center or a babysitter’s home throughout the day.

 Disinfecting diaper stations at home, in addition to disposing diapers properly in the trash, will help prevent shigellosis.
 Basic food safety precautions are critical to protecting your health.
 If you are traveling to a developing country, it’s important to be intentional about washing your hands and paying attention to hygiene.
-In the event you or a loved one contracts Shigella due to the negligence of another party, such as a restaurant or your child’s daycare, contact a dedicated Shigella lawyer at Ron Simon & Associates.
+In the event you or a loved one contracts Shigella due to the negligence of another party, such as a restaurant or your child’s daycare, contact a dedicated Shigella lawyer.
 You may be entitled to compensation for your injuries.